Tureiti Moxon

 Tureiti Haromi Moxon, Lady Moxon (née Hawkins; born 1957) is a New Zealand Māori health leader and campaigner.

-Biography
+Early life and education

 Moxon was born in Wairoa, Hawkes Bay, in 1957, the daughter of Te Muera and Margaret Hawkins.
 Her iwi are Ngāti Pāhauwera, Ngāti Kahungunu and Kāi Tahu.
 She grew up on a farm in Mōhaka as one of 12 children, and described her family as "very Anglican".
 At age 12 she received a scholarship from the Māori Education Foundation to attend Hukarere Girls' College.
 When she left school she joined a song and dance troupe of 60 young people in India.
 She then trained in early childhood education and later in law at Waikato University.
 She worked as a lawyer in the area of Treaty of Waitangi claims and settlements.